The Blair Witch Project: Books

 In September 1999, D. A. Stern compiled The Blair Witch Project: A Dossier.
-Building on the film's "true story" angle, the dossier consisted of fabricated police reports, pictures, interviews, and newspaper articles presenting the film's premise as fact, as well as further elaboration on the Elly Kedward and Rustin Parr legends.
+Building on the film's "true story" angle, the dossier consisted of fictional police reports, pictures, interviews, and newspaper articles presenting the film's premise as fact, as well as further elaboration on the Elly Kedward and Rustin Parr legends.
 Another "dossier" was created for Blair Witch 2.
 Stern wrote the 2000 novel Blair Witch: The Secret Confessions of Rustin Parr.
 He revisited the franchise with the novel Blair Witch: Graveyard Shift, which features original characters and plot.

 A series of eight young adult books, titled The Blair Witch Files, were released by Random subsidiary Bantam from 2000 to 2001.
 The books center on Cade Merill, a fictional cousin of Heather Donahue, who investigates phenomena related to the Blair Witch.
 She tries to learn what really happened to Heather, Mike, and Josh.

 Comic books

 In July 1999, Oni Press released a one-shot comic promoting the film, titled The Blair Witch Project #1.
 Written and illustrated by Cece Malvey, the comic was released in conjunction of the film.
 In October 2000, coinciding with the release of Book of Shadows: Blair Witch 2, Image Comics released a one-shot called Blair Witch: Dark Testaments, drawn by Charlie Adlard.